Iteo/audoma/docs/usage.rst

             serializer.save()
             return Response(serializer.instance, status_code=200)

-| It is also possible for action to serve more than one http method.
+| It is also possible for action to serve more than one HTTP method.
 | In audoma, it is allowed to assign different serializers for each of the actions HTTP methods.

 | Variable name pattern: `{http_method}_{action_name}_serializer_class`